amadr-95/customer-api-example/README.md

 ## Overview

-Developing an API that exposes endpoints to perform CRUD operations within Customer model, starting with a fake database to finish accessing to a real PostgreSQL database through Spring Data JPA.
+This project involves developing an API that exposes endpoints to perform CRUD operations on a Customer model.
+It starts with a fake database and progresses to accessing a real PostgreSQL database through Spring Data JPA

 ## N-Tier Architecture

-One layer per each class to separate concerns.
+The application follows an N-tier architecture, with each layer dedicated to a specific responsibility.

-- **API layer**: to intercept the request from the client (GET, POST, PUT, DELETE,...)
+- **API layer**: intercepts client requests (GET, POST, PUT, DELETE,...)
 - **Business layer**: where all the application logic takes place (throws exceptions, algorithms, ...)
-- **DAO layer**: responsible to interact with the database.
+- **DAO layer**: responsible for interacting with the database.

 [image]